 Peat swamps are sparsely populated areas in Indonesia and Malaysia and are for this reason popular for establishing large plantations.
-The ambition to use palm oil as a biofuel adds to the existing demand as a food oil.
+The ambition to use palm oil as a biofuel adds to the existing demand for palm oil as a food oil.

-Around 20% of all oil palm plantations in SE Asia are on peat.
-Sumatra has the largest absolute extent of oil palm plantations on peat (1.4 Mha: 29%), followed by Sarawak (476,000 ha: 46%), Kalimantan (307,515 ha: 11%), and Peninsular Malaysia (215,984 ha: 8%).
+Around 20% of all oil palm plantations in Southeast Asia are on peat.
+Sumatra has the largest absolute extent of oil palm plantations on peat (1.3 Mha), followed by Sarawak (717,830), Kalimantan (730750 ha), and Peninsular Malaysia (275,680 ha).
 The highest oil palm development rates on peat are in Sarawak: the rate of change in the last temporal period of swamp forest in Sarawak was approximately 7% annually (59,620 ha) and nearly all of the loss of peat forest can be directly attributed to establishment of new oil palm plantations.

 From plantation to wasteland

-This however leads to tremendous carbon dioxide emissions, soil subsidence and to the rapid loss of biodiversity; unique species such as the Sumatran Orangutan (Pongo abelii), Sumatran Tiger (Panthera tigris sumatrae) and Sumatran Rhinoceros (Dicerorhinus sumatrensis).
+This however leads to carbon dioxide emissions, soil subsidence and to the rapid loss of biodiversity, including unique species such as the Sumatran Orangutan, Sumatran Tiger and Sumatran Rhinoceros.

-Given that Indonesia has over 13 million hectares of palm oil plantations on peat drainage for palm oil is likely to cause emissions between 149 Mton CO2 en 170Mton CO2 million tonnes of carbon dioxide per year.
+Given that Indonesia has over 3 million hectares of palm oil plantations and a similar amount of smallholder plantations on peat, drainage for palm oil is, using conservative estimates, causing emissions of 438 million tonnes of carbon dioxide per year.
 With harvests of 2-6 tonnes of palm oil per hectare, palm oil is causing carbon dioxide emissions 10 times the magnitude of fossil fuels.

 Plantations established on drained peatland often turn into wastelands.
 In coastal areas, when the peat soils have ‘evaporated’ and subsided, further drainage becomes impossible and saltwater intrudes into the now low-lying areas.